paren8esis/open-geo-tutorial/paper.md

 ---
-title: 'Open-Geo-Tutorial: a modern open-source toolkit for geospatial and remote sensing analysis using python'
+title: 'Open-Geo-Tutorial: a modern open-source toolkit for geospatial and remote sensing analysis in the earth sciences using python'
 tags:
   - geospatial
   - remote sensing